SwedbankPay/developer.swedbankpay.com/_includes/recurring-card-payments.md

 The recurrence token can then be retrieved by doing a `GET` request against the `payment`.
-You need to store this `recurrenceToken` in your system and keep track of the corresponding consumer-ID.
+You need to store this `recurrenceToken` in your system and keep track of the corresponding `payerReference`.

 #### Delete Recurrence Token